 MA BM BCh PhD MRCS

-Academic Clinical Lecturer in Neurosurgery
+Academic Clinical Lecturer in Neuropathology

-My research focuses on studying the neural signals associated with cognition (thinking) in the deep brain, that is areas under the surface of the brain that are targets for deep brain stimulation surgery.
+My main area of research focuses on studying the neural signals associated with cognition (thinking) in the deep brain, that is areas under the surface of the brain that are targets for deep brain stimulation surgery.
 Understanding how structures deep in the brain are involved in cognitive tasks is important to help us understand how the brain achieves complex thinking tasks and also to help us understand how these processes might go wrong.

 My post is funded by the NIHR, and I have received a grant from the Academy of Medical Sciences of £29,500.